canonical/pylxd/doc/source/contributing.rst

 2. Launch an LTS instance using ``multipass launch -n foo``
 3. Shell into the instance: ``multipass exec foo -- bash``
 4. Install tox and python2.7: ``sudo apt install python-tox python-2.7``
-5. Close the branch from the PR (or otherwise copy the repo into the machine)
+5. Clone the branch from the PR (or otherwise copy the repo into the machine)
 6. Configure LXD using ``lxd init`` -- follow the prompts provided.
 7. Run the integration tests.